 If you’re curious how it was ordered on the secret menu, here’s how it was done:

 - And specify “made with coconut milk”!

-How to Order the Keto Starbucks Pink Drink:
+How to Order the Keto Version of This Drink at Starbucks

 This drink is an easy one to make keto!
 Here’s how to order the keto Starbucks Pink Drink:

 - Choose your size.